-Data exploration is the act of exploring the minute details of an OnLine Analytical Processing (OLAP) cube.
+Data exploration is the act of examining the minute details of an Online Analytical Processing (OLAP) cube.

-Consider your data to be a three-dimensional cube which you would like to explore, both inside out and outside in, so that you could glean more insights from your data.
-Of course, most real world data sets will have more than three dimensions, but the concepts from a 3D cube can be directly extended to a multi-dimensional hyper-cube.
+Consider your data to be a three-dimensional cube that you would like to explore, both inside out and outside in, so that you can glean more insights from your data.
+Of course, most real world data sets will have more than three dimensions, but the concepts from a 3D cube can be directly extended to a multidimensional hypercube.